LeafYeeXYZ/LeafYeeXYZ/README.md

 - I am an undergraduate student majoring in psychology at Beijing Normal University
 - He/Him, LGBT🌈
 - I'm passionate about programming and work as a full-stack developer.
-I use `TypeScript` and `Go` on a daily basis.
-I'm also familiar with `JavaScript` and `Python`, and am currently struggling to learn `Rust`.
+I mostly work with `TypeScript` and `Go`.
 You can find more on [my Github](https://github.com/LeafYeeXYZ).
 - My life motto is **Unity of Knowledge and Action**.
 - I love reading manga.
 My favorite art styles are from the Japanese manga artist Kii Kanna and the Chinese manga artist Liang A Zha!
 - I enjoy drawing.
 You can check out my works in [my gallery](https://blog.leafyee.xyz/masonry).